Zscaler confidentially filed for security IPO

 Zscaler has been involved in multiple patent lawsuits with Symantec.
 A recent ongoing suit “asserts that Zscaler has been illegally using Symantec’s patented technology relating to a variety of network security technologies, including web security, security scanning, data loss prevention, intrusion prevention and intrusion signature analysis.”

+Zscaler competes with Blue Coat, which was acquired by Symantec.
+It also competes with Cisco’s Umbrella division.

-Another security company, Forescout Technologies, is planning to price its IPO later today.
+Another security company, ForeScout Technologies, is planning to price its IPO later today.
 We broke the news of its IPO filing earlier this year.

 Zscaler declined to comment on this story.Featured Image: piranka/Getty Images